Yoga Poses for Beginners

 There are also standing yoga positions that yoga enthusiasts and beginners can embrace.
 The downward facing dog for example is comprised of standing, resting and a mild typical inversion of your body.
 This just happens to be my favorite pose too!
 The benefits that you can get from this position is a full body stretch and strengthening.
 This particular pose requires you to bend your knees so you can fully rest your belly on your thigh and raise your sit bones up.
 With this kind of position, you can sink your heels in and bend the arms.

 Position 4.
 Warrior Pose

 Among the yoga positions that is becoming popular for beginners out there trying their best to get into the yoga system is the warrior pose.
 The benefits from this position are superb especially if you’re trying to increase stamina, balance, and concentration.
 This pose stretches and strengthens the extremities and also known to relieve backaches.

 To get into this position, start with downward facing dog pose.
 Next, take your right foot forward between your hands, turn your left heel inward and lift torso up.
 Make sure your right foot is slightly to the right of the center of the mat.
 Keep your hips square by directing your right hip back and left hip forward.
 Once square, lift your arms above your head and press palms together.
 Stay for a few seconds then transition back to downward facing dog.

 Position 5.
 Extended Side Angle

 The extended side angle position is another treat in yoga that also involves standing.
 This pose can stretch your hamstrings, groin and legs and strengthen them so they can withstand physical pressures at some levels.
 It can also help you up in opening your chest and shoulders.

-If you liked this beginner’s yoga post, then check out Yoga Poses for Weight Loss!
+Liked this beginner’s yoga post?
+Then check out Yoga Poses for Weight Loss!